Leveraging Alternate Wage Surveys: A Practical Introduction

 2:00 PM (ET)

 The last year has seen a great deal of upheaval in the context of prevailing wages, impacting both nonimmigrant and immigrant cases.
-Given the uncertainty of the past and DOL’s new final rule on prevailing wages to be implemented in 2021, it is more important than ever for immigration practitioners to understand the benefits and challenges of using alternate wage surveys in support of those cases.
+Given the uncertainty of the past and DOL’s delay rather than withdrawal of the new final rule on prevailing wages, it is more important than ever for immigration practitioners to understand the benefits and challenges of using alternate wage surveys in support of those cases.
 Our panel of experts will provide an in-depth guide to the fundamentals of alternate wage surveys, then offer insight into when and how to use this tool.

 - Understanding DOL’s Guidelines on What Constitutes an Acceptable Alternate Wage Survey